Composite Structural Engineering Technology (CSET) Course

 As space is limited, register quickly to reserve your spot!
-(If class fills prior to registering, students are place on a waiting list for possible future classes.)
+(If class fills prior to registering, students are placed on a waiting list for possible future classes.)

 This course was developed through the collaboration of Wichita State University, industry subject matter experts, and the Federal Aviation Administration.
 The course is taught online, includes all teaching materials, and features real-world discussions facilitated by those with subject matter expertise and FAA representatives.
-Depending on prior knowledge and experience, students will spend approximately ten hours per week reviewing materials, participating in online discussions and testing their knowledge.
+Depending on prior knowledge, experience, and level of student involvement, attendees typically spend six or more hours per week, reviewing materials, participating in online discussions, and testing their knowledge.